AmauryGouverneur/logistic-bandits/README.md

 # Thompson Sampling for Logistic Bandits

-This repo contains an of Thompson Sampling for **logistic bandits** where both the action set and parameter set are the unit sphere $S^{d-1}$.
-Posterior sampling is done with Metropolis–Hastings (MH) random walks on the sphere using von Mises–Fisher.
+This repo contains an implementation of Thompson Sampling for *logistic bandits* where both the action set and parameter set are the unit sphere $S^{d-1}$.
+Posterior sampling is done with Metropolis–Hastings (MH) random walks on the sphere using von Mises–Fisher proposals.
 We consider a synthetic logistic bandit with dimension $d=10$, horizon $T=200$, and logistic slope parameter $\beta\in[0.25,10]$.
 The action and parameter spaces are both the unit sphere, and the prior on $\Theta$ is uniform.

-We use this implementation to compare our new regret bound against prior bounds (Dong & Van Roy, 2019; Russo & Van Roy, 2014).
+We use this implementation to compare our new regret bound against prior bounds (*Dong & Van Roy, 2018; Russo & Van Roy, 2014*).

 ---

 ### Regret vs time with bounds ($\beta \in \{2,4\}$)
-Left plot: empirical cumulative regret (mean over runs) and two bounds.
+Left plot: empirical cumulative regret (mean over runs) and **three** bounds.
 Right plot: cumulative regret at $T=200$ vs $\beta$ with the same bounds.

 <p align="center">